Sensex surrenders early gains as IT stocks crack; logs weekly loss | Headlines

 Equities in Europe were also trading with mild gains in mid-session deals.

-Foreign Institutional Investors (FIIs) were net sellers in the capital markets on Thursday as they offloaded shares worth Rs 1,131.67 crore, according to exchange data.
+Foreign Institutional Investors (FIIs) remained net sellers in the capital markets on Friday as they offloaded shares worth Rs 158.01 crore, according to exchange data.

 Meanwhile, international oil benchmark Brent crude rose 0.05 per cent to USD 76.19 per barrel.